-5 amazing arts and crafts kids can do at home
+5 easy arts and crafts kids can do at home

-School holidays are in full swing and you might be wondering what to get your kids to do while at home.
-One great option that’s low-cost and easy to prepare at home are arts and crafts projects that your children can enjoy together with their friends or siblings.
-Here are 5 amazing arts & crafts kids can do at home!
+If you’re looking for fun activities for your kids to do at home that are still educational, you can’t go past arts and crafts.
+These projects are typically low-cost and easy to prepare at home and are perfect for your children to enjoy with their friends or siblings.
+So, without further adieu, here are 5 amazing arts & crafts kids can do at home!

 1. Cardboard Mask